 How to do a Roth IRA conversion without paying tax on it

-If you do qualify, you can convert the amount of traditional IRA or rollover 401k funds to a Roth IRA that is equal to or less than the unused deduction and personal exemption amounts.
-Let’s call this the deduction/exemption “surplus.”
+If you do qualify, you can convert the amount of traditional IRA or rollover 401k funds to a Roth IRA that is equal to or less than the unused deduction amount.
+Let’s call this the deduction “surplus.”

 Case study for converting to Roth IRA tax free

-This common scenario illustrates the concept of using deduction/exemption “surplus” for a tax-free Roth IRA conversion.
+This common scenario illustrates the concept of using deduction “surplus” for a tax-free Roth IRA conversion.

-Since she earns less than the Foreign Earned Income Exclusion max of $102,100 (2017), she can exclude all of her salary from taxation.
-With no significant deductions to speak of, she claims the standard deduction.
-Since she has no dependents, she can claim one exemption, her own.
-This comes to a total of $10,400 ($6,350 standard deduction + $4,050 exemption), which she can use against her non-excluded income.
+Since she earns less than the Foreign Earned Income Exclusion max of $103,900 (2018), she can exclude all of her salary from taxation.
+With no significant deductions to speak of, she claims the standard deduction of $12,000, which she can use against her non-excluded income.

-Because all of her salary is excluded by the FEIE, she only has the $400 dividend income as potentially taxable dividend income.
-However, the $10,400 deduction/exemption amount reduces her taxable income to zero.
+Because all of her salary is excluded by the FEIE, she only has the $2,000 dividend income as potentially taxable dividend income.
+However, the $12,000 deduction amount reduces her taxable income to zero.

 This surplus can be used against any type of income, including Roth IRA conversions.